 The first meeting of the 2011 Child Support Schedule Workgroup was held on January 21, 2011.
 The Workgroup continued to meet in-person on a monthly basis until August 2011, when the Workgroup met twice.
 The Workgroup also met twice by conference call, for a total of twelve meetings.
 The final "working" meeting of the Workgroup was held on September 9, 2011.
-The Workgroup then met by conference call to review the final draft of this Report.

-Due to state budget restrictions, the 2011 Workgroup was limited to meeting only at locations which were rent-free.
+Due to state budget challenges, the 2011 Workgroup chose to meet only at locations which were rent-free.
 The majority of the in-person meetings were thus held at the Headquarters Building of the Department of Labor & Industries in Tumwater, Washington.
 The Administrative Office of the Courts hosted one meeting at its office in SeaTac.
 There were two meetings at which the afternoon was devoted to a public forum (see below), one in Spokane at Gonzaga Law School, and one in Seattle at North Seattle Community College.
-Several subcommittees were created and they met by phone or email between Workgroup meetings.
+Several subcommittees were created and they met by conference call between Workgroup meetings.

 Each Workgroup member was presented with a notebook of materials.
 The notebooks included research material prepared by DCS staff, the 2010 Child Support Order Review prepared by Ken Forgy of the Economic Services Administration of DSHS (called "the Forgy Report"), and a copy of the Report of the 2007 Workgroup.
 These notebooks were supplemented at each meeting with various additional materials created by DCS staff, Forgy or Workgroup members.
-These materials and others submitted by Workgroup Subcommittees or members of the public were also posted on the Workgroup's website.32
+These materials and others submitted by Workgroup Subcommittees or members of the public were also posted on the Workgroup's website.